japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 === [[implicits]] Implicits -- SQLContext.implicits

-The `implicits` object is a helper class with methods to convert  objects into link:spark-sql-Dataset.adoc[Datasets] and link:spark-sql-DataFrame.adoc[DataFrames], and also comes with many link:spark-sql-Encoder.adoc[Encoders] for "primitive" types as well as the collections thereof.
+The `implicits` object is a helper class with methods to convert  objects into spark-sql-Dataset.md[Datasets] and spark-sql-DataFrame.md[DataFrames], and also comes with many spark-sql-Encoder.md[Encoders] for "primitive" types as well as the collections thereof.

 [NOTE]
 ====